atrebyy/task-manager/README.md

   task_manager.py load

 # Contributing
-Contributions are welcome!
+Contributions are welcome if they are more suck-less ofc ;)!
 Please fork the repository and submit a pull request.

 # License
 This project is licensed under the MIT License - see the LICENSE file for details.